 With one of these phones, Google Fi can switch between three separate networks — T-Mobile, Sprint and US Cellular — in order to give you the best possible coverage while in the USA.
 They also have worldwide antenna bands for use in any country.

-Phones currently available with the “Designed for Fi” capability are:
+Phones available (as of Jan, 2021) with the “Designed for Fi” capability are:

-At the time of this writing, most “Designed for Fi” phones have promotions for discounts on the phones if the phone is purchased though Google Fi.
+At the time of this writing, most “Designed for Fi” phones have promotions for discounts on the phones and/or Fi credit if the phone is purchased though Google Fi.

 There are also several older, discontinued “Designed for Fi” Phones that are fully compatible with Google Fi.
 (I use the Moto X4, for example.)
 You can read about them here.